-Audit Scope:
+Audit scope:

-- The Company is a standalone Investment Trust Company and engages Frostrow Capital LLP (the "AIFM") to manage its assets. - We conducted our audit of the Financial Statements at the offices of the AIFM and at Maitland Administration Services Limited ("Maitland") (formerly Phoenix Administration Services Limited) who the AIFM has engaged to provide certain accounting, administrative and valuation functions to the AIFM of the Company. - We tailored the scope of our audit taking into account the types of investments within the Company, the involvement of the third parties referred to above, the accounting processes and controls, and the industry in which the Company operates.
+- We conducted our audit of the financial statements at the offices of the AIFM and at Maitland Administration Services Limited ('Maitland') who the AIFM has engaged to provide certain accounting, administrative and valuation functions to the AIFM of the Company. - We tailored the scope of our audit taking into account the types of investments within the Company, the involvement of the third parties referred to above, the accounting processes and controls, and the industry in which the Company operates.

-Areas of Focus:
+Area of focus:

-- Investment income. - Valuation and existence of investments.
+- Income. - Valuation and existence of investments.